SHAPING THE ISLAND

 THE OBSERVATION DECK IN THE TROODOS MOUNTAINS

-ONE OF THE MOST IMPRESSIVE VIEWS IN CYPRUS
+A MOST IMPRESSIVE VIEWPOINT IN CYPRUS